Neotron-Compute/talks-2022/slides.md

 ---

-# What does a DOS do?
+# What does a Disk Operating System do?

 - __It runs applications__
 - It runs on a computer